-- Notice of appeal is given in writing to the clerk of the magistrates’ court and to the prosecution within 21 days of sentence.
-The 21 days run from the date of sentence, even if the appeal is against conviction and the appellant was convicted and sentenced on different days.
+- If you went to your trial, you must send a ‘magistrates’ court appeal notice form’ to the magistrates’ court where your trial took place within 21 days of sentence.
+The 21 days run from the date of sentence, even if the appeal is against conviction and you were convicted and sentenced on different days.

-- The notice of appeal must state the grounds of appeal.
+- The appeal notice form must state the grounds of appeal.

-- All documents are forwarded to the Crown Court, where the listing officer will place the appeal on the list, and send notice of the time and place to the appellant, the prosecution and the magistrates’ court.
+- All documents are forwarded to the Crown Court, where the listing officer will place the appeal on the list, and send notice of the time and place to you, the prosecution and the magistrates’ court.

-- The appellant may appeal out of time by applying for leave in writing from the Crown Court.
+- You may appeal out of time by applying for leave in writing from the Crown Court.

-If the appellant is in custody and gives notice of appeal, the magistrates may grant him or her bail.
-The appellant does not have the right to bail, but bail may well be granted if the sentence is likely to have been served before the appeal is heard.
+If you are in custody and give notice of appeal, the magistrates may grant you bail.
+You do not have an automatic right to bail, but it may be granted if the sentence is likely to have been served before the appeal is heard.

-At the hearing, the judge sits usually with two lay magistrates who have not been concerned with the case in the magistrates’ court.
-Where the appeal is an appeal against conviction, the hearing itself is a complete re-hearing of the whole case.
+At the hearing, the judge usually sits with two lay magistrates who have not been concerned with the case in the magistrates’ court.
+In an appeal against conviction, the hearing itself is a complete re-hearing of the whole case.
 The lay magistrates must accept the law from the judge, but the decision on the appeal itself is a majority decision.
-Thus the lay magistrates may outvote the judge.
-A Crown Court judge giving the decision of the court must give reasons for its decision, and a refusal to do so might amount to a breach of natural justice.
+Thus, the lay magistrates may outvote the judge.
+You’ll be told whether you’ve won your appeal at the hearing.
+A Crown Court judge giving the decision of the court must give reasons for its decision.

 Powers of the Crown Court